 Real estate agents should be on guard if they are out and about checking on any properties.
 Austin’s chief of police, Brian Manley, is advising residents to be cautious about opening any parcels they weren’t expecting and to call 911 if anything looks suspicious.
 He said today on local Austin news station KXAN that even picking up a package could set off an expertly-made bomb.

 Speaking to Inman Tuesday, Julie Nelson, an Austin-based Realtor with eXp Realty and an agent trainer, said she’d received a number of calls about the incidents.

-Chief Manley advising everyone in Austin to be cautious if they receive a package 📦 and weren’t expecting one.
-If you see something suspicious please dial 9-1-1 so we can send officers out to assist you.3 essential skills you need to improve lead conversionTom Ferry walks you through the process of turning leads into clients READ MORE
+Chief Manley advising everyone in Austin to be cautious if they receive a package 📦 and weren't expecting one.
+If you see something suspicious please dial 9-1-1 so we can send officers out to assist you.Ready player one: how the new hybrid virtual brokerage can help you competeBrick and mortar brokerages can add virtual capabilities with a hybrid business model READ MORE

 “If I was going to show a property in the middle of the day and there was a package on the front porch, I would think twice about touching it,” Nelson is advising agents.
 “If it was a vacant home, I would walk away and call 911.
 If it was occupied, I would probably call the listing agent.
 I would be a little nervous.”